SAP-samples/btp-cf-cap-multitenant-susaas/configs/automator/README-advanced.md

 ## Change the configuration

-Currently the **Advanced Scope** of this use-case is optimized for Free (Tier) service plans only and requires a productive SAP BTP account (PAYG or CPEA).
-Before you start the SAP BTP Automator, please update the parameters.json and usecase_free_tier.json files as described in the **Instructions**.
+Currently the **Advanced Scope** of this use-case is optimized for Free (Tier) service plans and we recommend using a productive SAP BTP Pay-as-you-Go (PAYG) or CPEA account.
+Before you start the SAP BTP Automator, please update the parameters.json and usecase_free_tier.json files as described in the **Instructions** section.
+Therefore, you either need to attach to the container instance or edit the files in your command line terminal.

 The following placeholders need to be replaced:

 **parameters.json**